bdoghomieg123/cmd-browser-for-reddit/README.md

 Hello!
 Welcome to a recreate of something that probably already exists.
 I just wanted to write it from scratch myself.

 This is basically a plain-text way to view reddit posts.
-I'll write more detailed instructions on use when I become un-lazy.

-For now, you get instructions on how to set it up only (which were pre-written by me.
-You're welcome.)
+To view instructions on things you can modify to tailor to your browsing habits, scroll down to the "Instructions" Section.

 First and Foremost, don't file issue reports on Github.
 I don't look at them.
 If there's a problem, DM me on Reddit (Kapow-bitch is my username.)